ipfs/ipfs-docs/docs/concepts/glossary.md

 Version 1 (v1) of the IPFS content identifier.
 This CID version contains some leading identifiers which provide for forward-compatibility.
 Able to support different formats for future versions of CID.
 [More about CID v1](../concepts/content-addressing.md#version-1-v1)

+### Codec

+A function that encodes or decodes serial data into and from some data model.
+In IPFS, we use an agreed-upon codec table implemented as part of [Multicodec](#multicodec).

+### Content addressing

+A way to store information so a device can retrieve the data based on its content, not its location.
+[Learn how IPFS uses content addressing](/concepts/how-ipfs-works/#content-addressing).

 ### CRDT

 A Conflict-Free Replicated Data Type (CRDT) is a type of specially-designed data structure used to achieve strong eventual consistency (SEC) and monotonicity (absence of rollbacks).
 [More about CRDT](https://github.com/ipfs/research-CRDT)